rnlagos/bash/README.md

 Source: https://github.com/Casvt/Plex-scripts/tree/main/playlist_collection

-You need to download and configure the Python files above with your Plex token, IP and port before running the script.
+You need to download and configure the Python files above with your Plex token, IP and Port (32400) before running the script.

 ---
 ## Bash script for Conky